nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### 3.2.2 Delete Meeting Feature

-Syntax: `delMeeting i/x`, where x is an index shown in the Meeting List.
+Syntax: `delMeeting i/INDEX`, where `INDEX` is an index shown in the meeting list.

 Purpose: Delete a specified `Meeting` from the Meeting List in `Model`